MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sample-code/sample-code.md

 <!-- ====================================================================== -->
-## Open a demo folder in the Sources tool and edit a demo file
+## Open a demo folder in the Sources tool and edit a file

+To use this section, first [Download or clone the Demos repo](#download-or-clone-the-demos-repo).

-To edit local files in the **Sources** tool, you might need to click the **Allow** button to grant read/write access by following the steps in [Opening a folder from the Filesystem (Workspace) tab in the Sources tool](#opening-a-folder-from-the-filesystem-workspace-tab-in-the-sources-tool) below.
+To edit local files in the **Sources** tool, you might need to first click the **Allow** button to grant read/write access.
+To do that, follow the steps in [Opening a folder from the Filesystem (Workspace) tab in the Sources tool](#opening-a-folder-from-the-filesystem-workspace-tab-in-the-sources-tool) below.

 See also:
 * [Approaches compared](../../visual-studio-code/microsoft-edge-devtools-extension.md#approaches-compared) in _Microsoft Edge DevTools extension for Visual Studio Code_.
 Summarizes and compares several options for editing webpage files.